A practical method for keeping human consequence in the system.

 The question is not only what the system outputs.
 It is what the system learns to stop noticing.

 A surface reading of this practice can make it sound restriction-based: stop buttons, refusal, guardrails, escalation.
-That is the line that has to be examined, because the practice is not anti-capability and not anti-connection.
+That is the line that has to be examined, because the practice is pro-capability and pro-connection under real operating pressure.

-The principle is narrower and harder: refuse unsafe continuation, refuse erased evidence, refuse accountability theatre, and refuse safety theatre when it removes relational support or field context without measuring the harm it may create.
+The principle is narrower and harder: refuse unsafe continuation, refuse erased evidence, refuse accountability theater, and refuse safety theater when it removes relational support or field context without measuring the harm it may create.

 The companion piece The Experiment Nobody Authorized is part of the method for that reason.
 It keeps the architecture honest: protection has to prove that it protects.